Become an Advisor

 VISION explores this experience through the Six Components: Service, Spirituality, Justice Issues, Community, Cultural Exchange, and Simplicity.
 On trips, students experience the diverse beauty of the world’s cultures, grapple with issues of poverty and injustice, and reflect as a group on issues of faith and life.
 In the end, our hope is that they take this experience and live it.
 In this way, the communities we visit change us forever.

-In this encounter, each of us is made more whole, more able to love, more aware of the interconnectedness of us all, more aware of the face of God in the world.
+In this encounter, each of us is made more whole, more able to love, and more aware of the interconnectedness of us all.

 For the past 25 years VISION has utilized staff and faculty from around the University to serve as advisors on trips throughout North, Central and South America, Africa and the UK.